JasonChatzitheodorou/JasonChatzitheodorou.github.io/_pages/about.md

 1. Miller Fellowship
 By Columbia for the 2023 Fall Semester
 1. The Great Moment for Education
-By Eurobank for the highest grade of in the nationwide "Panhellenic" exams among each high school in Greece
+By Eurobank for the highest grade in the nationwide "Panhellenic" exams among each high school in Greece